wrench-project/wrench/doc/wrench_102.md

 A **Compound Job** is simply  set of actions to be performed, with possible control dependencies between actions.
 It is the most generic, flexible, and expressive kind of job.
 See the API documentation for the `wrench::CompoundJob` class and the examples in the `examples/action_api` directory.
 The other types of jobs below are actually implemented internally as compound jobs.
+The Compound Job abstraction is the most recent addition to the WRENCH API, and vastly expands the list of possible things that an execution controller can do.
+But because it is more recent, the reader will find that there are more examples in these documents and in the `examples` directory that use standard jobs (described below).
+But all these examples could be easily rewritten using the more generic compound job abstraction.

 A **Standard Job** is a specific kind of job designed for **workflow** applications.
 In its most complete form, a standard job specifies: